 - Unless you have made a request for additional time to access your event facility the standard procedure is to allow you access 15 minutes prior to its start time.
 Should there be a problem with your event, please take the following steps:

 - During Business Hours (8am-4pm) – Call The Office of Scheduling, Events and Conference Services at ext.
 5500 and they will assist.

 - If your event is in the College Union, locate the building manager and they will assist.

 - If your event is NOT being held in the College Union, call University Police to have the proper Facilities Services staff person or UPD Officer on duty dispatched to the location of your event.

-- All on-campus events must be first scheduled and processed by the Office of Scheduling, Events and Conference Services before they are posted on the events-l.
+- All on-campus events must be first scheduled and processed by the Office of Scheduling, Events and Conference Services before they will be published to the college calendar.

-- Only organizations officially affiliated with the College (e.g., recognized student organizations, academic departments, college offices) may submit event information for posting.
+- Only organizations officially affiliated with the College (e.g., registered student organizations, academic departments, college offices) may submit event information for posting to the calendar.

 - SUNY Geneseo computer facilities shall be utilized solely for work consistent with the instructional, research, and administrative goals of the College, as defined in the SUNY Geneseo "Missions and Goals" statement and the SUNY Policy Manual, Item 007.1.
 Geneseo computer facilities and network may not be used to post or transmit any material that constitutes or contains advertising or any solicitation of product or services in exchange for personal financial or political gain.

 - In addition, the advertising of events or activities that promote the use of alcoholic beverages and/or illicit drugs is prohibited.